cab404/wg-bond/README.md

---nixops \          # Include into NixOps export --center \          # Make clients use this peer as gateway --gateway \         # And get internet through it --keepalive 30 \    # Also send it keepalives every 30 seconds --masquerade eth0   # And forward via eth0
+--nixops \          # Include into NixOps export --center \          # Make clients use this peer as gateway --gateway \         # And get internet through it --masquerade eth0   # And forward via eth0

-wgbond add phone
+wgbond add phone --keepalive 30

 # Generate and push config to your NixOps cluster
 wgbond nixops > wg.nix